Delicious vegan cake donuts that combine the bright sweetness of Meyer lemons with juicy blueberries without the oil of traditional fried donuts

 Today you can find donut pans in a variety of sizes and materials including non-stick steel and silicon.
 The one we use is made by Wilson.

-Did you like this cake donut recipe?
-Leave us a rating!
+Did you like these Meyer lemon blueberry cake donuts ?
+Scroll down to the comments and leave us a rating!
 Did you love it?
-Share it or leave us comment on Twitter or Facebook!
+Share it or leave us a comment on Instagram, Twitter or Facebook!
 Wanna see more?
-Subscribe to our blog and don’t forget to follow us on Pinterest!Print
+Subscribe to our blog and remember to follow us on Pinterest!Print

 Delicious vegan cake donuts that combine the bright sweetness of Meyer lemons with juicy blueberries without the oil of traditional fried donuts.